Pandemic risks overwhelming Wisconsin as New York 'hot spots' heat up | Health

 Pandemic risks overwhelming Wisconsin as New York 'hot spots' heat up

-Wisconsin, where U.S. President Donald Trump will hold rallies over the weekend, registered a record increase in new COVID-19 cases on Thursday, while New York state reported a worrisome uptick of positive coronavirus tests in 20 'hot spots.'
+Wisconsin, where U.S. President Donald Trump will address rallies this weekend, registered a record increase in new COVID-19 cases on Thursday, while New York state reported a worrisome uptick of positive coronavirus tests in 20 "hot spots."
 The 3,000 new infections reported in Wisconsin fanned fears that the sheer number of new patients could overwhelm hospitals.
 Florida, which has four times as many people as Wisconsin, reported 2,628 new cases on Thursday.

 Wisconsin Governor Tony Evers issued an emergency order easing licensing rules in a bid to bolster the number of healthcare workers able to deal with the mounting crisis.
 "Our emergency department has had several instances in the past week where it was past capacity and needed to place patients in beds in the hallways," Bellin Health, which runs a hospital in Green Bay, Wisconsin, said in a statement.
 Its intensive care unit has been full, or nearly full, for a week, it said.